mol-format/mol-specs/SPECS.md

 MOL itself is text-first and does not impose a strict primitive type system.

+At the core syntax layer, scalar values are preserved as strings.

 Values such as `10`, `false`, `number`, and `example` are written as text.
-Implementations may coerce them to numbers, booleans, enums, or other domain-specific types.
+Higher-level deserializers may coerce unquoted scalar strings to numbers, booleans, enums, or other domain-specific types.

 Scalar values may be expressed either inline or as a text body.